workshopdemos/zowe-integration/Transformation.md

 <img src='./assets/zwedummy-monitor.png'>
 </br>

 *The application is now live.
-The ZWEDUMMY Monitor demo application is designed to monitor jobs and trigger SYSVIEW commands as needed.
-If a ZWEDUMMY job is not running, the app will automatically start it for you.*
+The ZWEDUMMY Monitor will monitor jobs and if a ZWEDUMMY job is not running, the app will automatically start it for you using SYSVIEW command*

-### Workflow in details:
+### Application in details:

 The ZWEDUMMY is a sample STC that does nothing, just sleeps for a few minutes and then stops.

 Our application will start with authenticating the user and obtaining a token which will be used with every REST API request to connect to any product onboarded to the APIML.
+That is implemented in **services/authService.js** and uses the same principle, connecting to the Zowe Gateway endpoint.

-Then it triggers the z/OSMF jobs REST API to get the list of jobs with prefix "ZWEDUMMY".
+Then the application triggers the z/OSMF jobs REST API to get the list of jobs with prefix "ZWEDUMMY".

 If you were quick enough, one ZWEDUMMY STC may be still running as we have issued /S ZWEDUMMY sysview command in the API Catalog earlier.